 SSAB’s funding is conducted primarily through the bank market and existing note and commercial paper programs.
 For borrowing for terms of up to ten years, a European Medium Term Note program (EMTN) is used, while Swedish and Finnish commercial paper programs are used for borrowing for shorter terms.
 The program limit of the EMTN program is EUR 2,000 million.
 The Swedish commercial paper program has a limit of SEK 5,000 million and the Finnish commercial paper program has a limit of EUR 500 million.

-On February 26, 2021 S&P Global Ratings removed the negative Credit Watch and confirmed its long-term corporate credit rating on SSAB to “BB+”, but revised the outlook from Negative to Stable.
+On February 26, 2021 S&P Global Ratings removed the negative Credit Watch and confirmed the long-term corporate credit rating on SSAB to “BB+”, but revised the outlook from Negative to Stable.
+On July 23, 2021 S&P Global Ratings revised the outlook from Stable to Positive and confirmed the long-term corporate credit rating to “BB+”.